Note: This manual applies to Videoarchiver 20 with LWDAQ 10.2.7+. See Changes for new features if you are using older versions.

 The Videoarchiver records video from our Animal Cage Cameras (ACC).
 Run the Videoarchiver from the Spawn menu of our LWDAQ Software.
-It runs alongside the Neuroarchiver to record video from Animal Cage Cameras (ACC) and biometric signals from Subcutaneous Transmitters (SCTs) simultaneously and synchronously with one another.
+When we run the Videoarchiver and the Neurorecorder on the same computer, they record and ACC video and Subcutaneous Transmitter (SCT) biometric signals simultaneously and synchronously.
 The Videoarchiver allows us to view live video from ACCs, to change their IP addresses, and to turn on and off each camera's white and infrared illumination.
-The Videoarchiver makes sure that the clocks on the cameras remain synchronous to within ±50 ms with the clock of the data acquisition computer.
-The Neuroarchiver does the same thing for its own recordings.
+The Videoarchiver makes sure that the clocks on the cameras remain synchronous to within ±50 ms of the clock of the data acquisition computer.
+The Neurorecorder does the same thing for its own recordings.
 The result is continuous video and biometric recordings synchronized to within ±50 ms. The Neuroplayer allows us to view synchronous video and biometric signals simultaneously, to jump to random locations in continuous recordings, and to export simultaneous video and biometric signals for segements of continuous recordings.

 We use a live video display when we adjust the picture acquired by each camera.
 Each camera has its own Live button to bring up a live display.
 This display is an un-compressed stream from the camera.
 The un-compressed stream shows us what will later be compressed and stored during recording.
 The delay between movement in the field of view of the camera movement in the live display should be barely noticeable to the human eye.
 We use the live display to determine the effect of illumination, adjust the focus of the camera, and make sure we have no distracting reflections in the field of view.
 Once we are satisfied with the picture obtained from the camera, we turn off the live display and start recording to disk with the Rec button.